 Why?
 Because Home Chef take the guesswork out of the age old “what’s for dinner” question and every single ingredient is delivered straight to your door.

-Over the past few years, my husband and I tested out different meal delivery services including but not limited to: Green Chef, HelloFresh, Blue Apron, and Freshly.
+Prior to trying HomeChef for the first time in late 2019, my husband and I tested out different meal delivery services including but not limited to: Green Chef, HelloFresh, Blue Apron, and Freshly.

 I am a deal lover so I only ever tried these services out if the company offered a heck of a good first time customer offer or if I had an Amex Offer.

 Home Chef also has meals that are “oven ready” and also meals that could be made in roughly 15-20 minutes.
-Not to mention, “fast and fresh” meals that have everything pre-cooked.
+These are my absolutely FAVORITE because I do not feel like cooking often times after work!
+Not to mention, they have “fast and fresh” meals that have everything pre-cooked!
 So you pretty much just have to heat the ingredients up!

 You can also pick up Home Chef meal kits or Heat & Eat meals at stores that are part of the Kroger family!